Bar Council of India: All India Bar Examination

 On 10 April 2010, the Bar Council of India resolved to conduct an All India Bar Examination that tests an advocate's ability to practice law.
 It is required for an advocate to pass this examination to practice law.
-This examination is held biannually and tests advocates on substantive and procedural law.
+This examination is held biannually and tests advocate on substantive and procedural law.
 The syllabus for this examination has to be published at least three months before the examination.
 An advocate may appear for the examination any number of times.
 Once the advocate passes the examination, they will be entitled to a Certificate of Practice law throughout India.
 It is clarified that the Bar Examination shall be mandatory for all law students graduating from academic year 2009-2010 onwards and enrolled as advocates under Section 24 of the Advocates Act, 1961.

 From 2020 onwards, the All India Bar Examination is being conducted only once a year.
-Moreover, AIBE is no longer an open book examination as BCI banned reference material inside the exam centres in the year 2022.
+Moreover, AIBE is no longer an open-book examination as BCI banned reference material inside the exam centres in 2022.
 Candidates could only take Bare Acts without comments inside the examination hall.
 So far 16 editions of the AIBE examination have been conducted successfully allowing law graduates to obtain the Certificate of Practice.
-In 2022, BCI has also launched mobile application AIBESCOPE, available on both iOS store and Playstore.
-BCI is planning to make AIBE stricter than its previous editions, as the exam is an evaluation tool to ensure high quality legal education and profession in India.
+In 2022, BCI has also launched mobile application AIBESCOPE, available exclusively on the Google Playstore.
+BCI is planning to make the AIBE stricter than its previous editions, as the exam is an evaluation tool to ensure high-quality legal education and profession in India.